How to Choose the Best Heat Applied Transfer for Custom Printing

 Let’s break it down.

 Quantity – All of our transfers are sold by the sheet.
-Our minimum sheet quantity is 5 sheets for using our artwork, and 10 sheets if you are using your own artwork.
+Our minimum sheet quantity is 6 sheets for screen printed transfers, or 5 sheets for full color UltraColor transfers.

 Artwork – Generally speaking, most of our screen printed transfers have the same guidelines when it comes to detail.
 (There are a few exceptions and tips so your transfers turn out the best they possibly can, which we will cover a little more in each transfer formula.)